pedronveloso/jPwdHash/README.md

 Not quite, if you use only 1 master password and an attacker knows you're using PwdHash and he gets a hold of a couple of your generated hashed passwords it would be possible to figure out your master password.
 The combination of all of these things is relatively hard and highly unlikely for automated processes, yet if you use the same password every time be sure to pick a strong one.
-Read the excert on `Easy extra layer` below for more on this.
+Read the excerpt on `Easy extra layer` below for more on this.

 ### Easy extra layer